OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **web.mytransform.config** to file **web.config**.

-## Applying a Transform Against a Target in a Different Folder {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformagainstatargetinadifferentfolder}
+## Applying a transform against a target in a different folder {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformagainstatargetinadifferentfolder}

 Given a package which has the structure: